falkowich/pyise-ers/README.md

-### ISE
+## ISE
 Python module to manage Cisco ISE via the REST API.

+#### History
 All initial work is done by https://github.com/bobthebutcher and https://github.com/mpenning.
-I forked and updated so it worked with ISE 2.2.x and changed all functions to json calls.
+I forked from them and updated so it worked with ISE 2.2.x and changed all functions to json calls.

+#### Status
+Tested and used in our environment at work.
+But as usual it's up to you to test thus out in a test environment so everything works as intended.

+Is you have any suggestions or find a bug, create a issue and I'll try to fix it :)

+#### Testing
+Testing has been completed on ISE v2.2.0.470 and with python 3.5.2

-#### Enable REST API
+### Enable REST API
 http://www.cisco.com/c/en/us/td/docs/security/ise/2-0/api_ref_guide/api_ref_book/ise_api_ref_ers1.html#pgfId-1079790
 Need to add an ISE Administrator with the "ERS-Admin" or "ERS-Operator" group assignment is required to use the API.

-#### Installation
+### Installation
 ```bash
 mkdir path/to/ise
 cd path/to/ise